cellgeni/docs/docs/source/jupyterhub.rst

 #.
 In your browser go to https://jhub.cellgeni.sanger.ac.uk
 #.
 Use your Github credentials for authentication.
 It may take some time to load first time.
 #.
+Select your CPU number, RAM number and Image you would like to spawn your instance with.
+#.
 Now you are ready to run your notebooks!
 #. **RStudio** is also available on JupyterHub.
 A new R session can be started from the Launcher or change the word `lab` in your adress bar to the word `rstudio`: ```https://jhub.cellgeni.sanger.ac.uk/user/<your-username>/rstudio```
 #.
 You can switch to a classic Jupyter interface by change the word `lab` in your adress bar to the word `tree`: ```https://jhub.cellgeni.sanger.ac.uk/user/<your-username>/tree```